HOW CAN I DETERMINE IF PROPERTY I HAVE LOST HAS BEEN TURNED OVER TO THE POLICE DEPARTMENT?

 Youth ages 15 - 22 can call (805) 522-HIRE (4473) to set up a YES appointment.
 Appointments are available Monday through Friday between the hours of 9:30 a.m. and 4:00 p.m.
-Please click here for more information and participant forms.
+Please visit the YES web page for more information and participant forms.

 DOES THE CITY'S YOUTH EMPLOYMENT SERVICE (YES) ISSUE WORK PERMITS?

 No. Work Permits must be obtained from the youth’s school of attendance.
 Entertainment Work Permits must be obtained from the Division of Labor Standards Enforcement.
 The YES provides training and assistance with job search, interview, and workplace readiness skills as well as job referrals to youth ages 13-22 at no cost.
 For more information on the YES services, visit the YES web page.

 I HAVEN’T TURNED 15 YET; CAN THE CITY'S YOUTH EMPLOYMENT SERVICE (YES) HELP ME FIND A JOB?